LLNL/benchpark/docs/add-a-site-specific-system-config.rst

    SPDX-License-Identifier: Apache-2.0

 ======================================
-Adding a Specific System Configuration
+Adding a Specific System Specification
 ======================================

 For a specific system, one can (optionally) add more information about the software installed on the system